akorn/zfsbackup/README.md

 the client side, called `zfsbackup-client`.

-In the simplest case where you only have one backup server, it first reads defaults from `/etc/zfsbackup/client.conf`, then iterates over the directories in `/etc/zfsbackup/sources.d`, each of which pertain to a directory tree to be backed up.
+In the simplest case where you only have one backup server, it first reads defaults from `/etc/zfsbackup/client.conf`, then iterates over the directories in `/etc/zfsbackup/sources.d`, each of which pertains to a directory tree to be backed up.

 Normally, `sources.d` directories aren't created manually but by the `zfsbackup-create-source` script.